 A mild, crisp white that's not grassy.
 Refreshing notes of white grapefruit and gooseberry.
 Nice aperitif or companion to many dishes.
 Part of the Vintages Essentials Collection.
-Food matches: lean, white-fleshed fish with mild flavours, oysters, fresh green salads, goats milk cheeses and chicken pates.
+Sauvignon Blanc food pairings: lean, white-fleshed fish with mild flavours, oysters, fresh green salads, goats milk cheeses and chicken pates.

 Opinions about wine differ greatly as the experience is subjective.
 You may find it helpful to compare this critical evaluation of the wine with mine as well as your own:

 |Made from fruit sourced from Short Hills and Twenty Mile Bench vineyard locations.|

 Harvest Date: September 24th to October 2nd, 2008